whitevanillaskies/whitebloom/docs/whitebloom.md

 ### Design

 The system follows the Maya/Blender model: on startup, a loader harvests all modules it can find (local project modules, user-installed modules, or modules discovered via a configurable path).
 Each module is instantiated, validated, and registered.
-Conflicts (two modules claiming the same type) are logged as warnings and resolved first-come-first-served.
-Future versions can surface conflicts to the user and let them choose.

-**One module, one type.** A module handles exactly one bud type.
-This is a deliberate constraint.
-If a module bundled multiple types (e.g. markdown + code), a user who likes its markdown editor but prefers a different code editor is stuck.
-One-to-one mapping means users can swap any single type without friction.
+**Extensions over semantic types.** A module declares the file extensions it handles — not a single semantic type.
+An image module can declare `.jpg`, `.jpeg`, `.png`, `.webp`, `.tga` and is still one module for one asset family.
+Multiple modules may handle the same extension — there is no exclusive ownership and no type conflict.
+Users can mix, swap, and layer handlers freely.

+**Generic vs specific modules.** The distinction is made via an optional `recognizes()` method:

+- **Generic modules** handle any file of their declared extensions.
+They do not stamp a type on the board node — the node is *void-typed*, and any generic handler that supports the extension can open it.
+A plain image viewer or a raw JSON inspector are generic.
+- **Specific modules** implement `recognizes(resource)`, which inspects the file content (minimally — a header, a top-level field, not a full parse) and returns `true` if the file belongs to their domain.
+On recognition, the module's `id` is stamped as the node `type`.
+A PostgreSQL schema editor that only fires on JSON files structured as its own schema format is specific.

+**Void-typed buds.** When no specific module claims a dropped file, the board node stores `type: null`.
+The resource URI and file extension are the sole identity.
+At open-time, all generic modules that handle the extension are available as handlers.
+The OS default app is always available as a fallback regardless of which modules are installed.

 ### The symbiotic split